By Dr. Hida Nierenburg, Director of Headache Medicine, Nuvance Health

 Headache support group

-If you get migraines or headaches, you’re not alone!
+If you get migraines or headaches, you are not alone!
 Millions of Americans suffer with headache disorders that affect their quality of life.
 Dr. Nierenburg is leading a support group for people with headache or migraine concerns.
-This year, the support group will meet virtually at 5:30pm on 11/19 and 12/17.
-To register, email HQMPNeurology@health-quest.org.
-There’s no cost to register for this community program.
+The support group meets virtually at 5:30 pm the last Thursday of each month.
+To register, call (845) 214-1922.
+There is no cost to register.